Heat pump eligibility depends on the type of back-up being installed with the heat pump.

 - The heat pump must be sized to ensure that it has the capacity to meet the heat demand at or below the temperature set points above.
 A heat load calculation is required, see What are the load calculation requirements for heat pumps?

-- Additionally, the AHRI certified reference number must show that the outdoor unit, indoor unit and furnace are a tested combination.
+- The AHRI certified reference number for dual fuel systems must show either the outdoor unit and indoor unit only, or the outdoor unit, indoor unit and furnace.

 - You may re-use the existing air handler to create a combination gas furnace/heat pump system.
 The system must be modified according to all applicable laws.